PressureandTime/web-scraper/README.md

 # Web Scraper

 A Node.js web scraper that extracts data from specified websites.
-Simply provide a URL as a command line argument, and the scraper will fetch and process the data according to the configured selectors.
+You can either scrape a single website by providing its URL or scrape all websites configured in your config.json.

 ## Installation